-- The Windows printer driver or application software such as ZebraDesigner. - The five-flash sequence in Feed Button Modes on page 85. - Controlling printer operations with ZPL programming; refer to the Print Width (^PW) command (consult your ZPL Programming Guide). - Controlling printer operations with EPL Page Mode programming, refer to the Set Label Width (q) command (consult your EPL Programmer's Guide).
+- The Windows printer driver or application software such as ZebraDesigner. - The five-flash FEED button sequence in FEED Button Modes on page 92. - Controlling printer operations with ZPL programming.
+Refer to the Print Width (^PW) ZPL command in the ZPL Programming Guide. - Controlling printer operations with EPL Page Mode programming.
+Refer to the Set Label Width (q) command in the EPL Programming Guide.